Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

-(iii) Every permutation in $S_N$ contains some element of $A$ as a prefix (i.e., based on an $s$-strike set one can always make a selection). \end{defn}
+(3) Every permutation in $S_N$ contains some element of $A$ as its prefix (i.e., given an $s$-strike set one can always make a selection based on its elements). \end{defn}

-\begin{remark} The $1$-strike set corresponds to the valid strike set defined in the paper of Jones~\cite{jones2020weighted} when only one choice is allowed.
-We use the term strike set whenever $s$, the number of total selections, is clear from the context. \end{remark}
+A $1$-strike set corresponds to the valid strike set defined in the paper of Jones~\cite{jones2020weighted} when only one choice is allowed.
+We use the term strike set whenever $s$, the number of total selections, is clear from the context.

-Strike sets are key to determining the optimal strategy and the largest possible probability of winning the game, as described in Theorem~\ref{winprob-2}.
-Two other important concepts in our analysis are three conditional probabilities of winning the game based on the type of prefix encountered, defined below, and the notion of a prefix-equivariant statistic (which includes the Kendall statistic).

-It is straightforward to see that any optimal strategy only selects candidates that are left-to-right maxima.
-It follows from the definition above and the fact that we are allowed to make at most $s$ selections (and thus (ii) in the above definition is satisfied) that any optimal strategy for our Genie or Dowry problem can be represented by a strike set.
-A detailed analysis of this claim is provided in Proposition~\ref{expansion} and Theorem~\ref{winprob-2}.
+From the previous definition and the fact that we are allowed to make at most $s$ selections it follows that any optimal strategy for our problem can be represented by an $s$-strike set.
+For example, the set \{[1], [12], [213], [3124], [3214]\} in Figure~\ref{tree-1} is a $2$-strike set, which also represents an optimal strategy for the case $N = 4$ and $s=2$.
+See also Example~\ref{prefixtree}.
+Furthermore, for a permutation $\sigma$ of length $k$, where $1 \le k \le N$, and $i \in \{1, 2, \ldots, s\}$, we make extensive use of the following probabilities.